 Centrifuge casting

 Centrifuge casting is another type of casting method used in casting unsymmetrical castings in groups.
 It is carried out in a group in order to produce an equal part in the whole casting.
-The rotation axis of the mold doesn’t coincide with each other in centrifuge casting.
+The rotation axes of the mold doesn’t coincide with each other in centrifugal casting.

-The centrifugal casting process involves shaping and feeding molten metal into a fast rotating mould, utilizing process parameters such as rotational speed, feed speed, mould preheat, and coating.
-The molten fuel alloy is poured onto a rotating plate, where the melt flow turns horizontally.
-The molds are aligned on the distributor’s edge and rotate with it, with the melt injected into the molds by centrifugal force.
+The centrifugal casting process involves shaping and feeding molten metal into a fast-rotating mold, utilizing process parameters such as rotational speed, feed speed, mold preheat, and coating.

-At this point, the poured molten metal is thrown into the mold walls.
-Molten metal spread uniformly to the walls creating cylindrical shapes.
-Nothing like a defect in pouring in centrifugal casting.
-More molten metal is poured till the required size and shape are obtained.
+At this stage, the molten metal pours into the walls of the mold.
+Molten metal spread uniformly to the walls, creating cylindrical shapes.
+There is no such thing as a pouring defect in centrifugal casting.
+We pour more molten metal until we achieve the required size and shape.

 Advantages of Centrifugal Casting

 It offers good advantages as it saves time and energy.
-It requires less temperature of molten metal. finally, It also provides less dense metal with mechanical soundness.
+It requires a lower temperature of molten metal. finally, It also provides less dense metal with mechanical soundness.

 Disadvantages